PrevNextUpHome BREW C++ Class Library & GUI Framework & XML Middleware : SophiaFramework 4.1

 TARGET_VERSION_MAJOR, TARGET_VERSION_MINOR, TARGET_VERSION_REVISION, and TARGET_VERSION_BUILD are the macros for displaying the BREW SDK version, which is automatically set depending on the kind of BREW SDK to be used for compilation.

-For example, if the BREW SDK version is 2.1.0 and the Build Number is 20, the values are set as follows:
+For instance, if the BREW SDK version is 2.1.0 and the Build Number is 20, the values are set as follows:

 TARGET_VERSION_MINOR = 1, TARGET_VERSION_REVISION = 0, TARGET_VERSION_BUILD = 20.

-TARGET_VERSION_EQ, TARGET_VERSION_NE, TARGET_VERSION_LT, TARGET_VERSION_LE, TARGET_VERSION_GT, and TARGET_VERSION_GE are the macros for comparing the BREW SDK version with a specified arguments, which are Major version, Minor version, and Revision in this order.
+TARGET_VERSION_EQ, TARGET_VERSION_NE, TARGET_VERSION_LT, TARGET_VERSION_LE, TARGET_VERSION_GT, and TARGET_VERSION_GE are the macros for comparing the BREW SDK version with the specified arguments, which are Major version, Minor version, and Revision in this order.

 Example